Eden Studios (game publisher)

 Eden Studios, Inc. is an American role-playing game publisher founded in 1996 by George Vasilakos, M. Alexander Jurkat, and Ed Healy.
-Currently run by Mr. Vasilakos, Eden Studios is best known for Conspiracy X, the Buffyverse role-playing games, All Flesh Must Be Eaten, CJ Carella's WitchCraft and most recently for the City of Heroes Roleplaying Game, an unreleased adaptation of Cryptic Studios' MMORPG City of Heroes.
-Although there has been no activity or news from the company in over a year, with their Facebook page's last post in November 2020.
-It is unknown at this time if the company is active.
+Eden Studios is best known for Conspiracy X, the Buffyverse role-playing games, All Flesh Must Be Eaten, CJ Carella's WitchCraft and City of Heroes Roleplaying Game (an unreleased adaptation of Cryptic Studios' MMORPG City of Heroes).